menandmice/micetro_docs/guides/user-manual/admin_system_settings.rst

   When automatically create delegation records when creating new zones is selected, delegation records (NS records) are automatically created in the corresponding parent zones when subzones are created, maintaining a correct delegation chain between parent and subzones.

 Adjust Zone Transfer.
-  Select the checkbox to allow the Men&Mice Suite to automatically adjust zone transfer settings on Microsoft DNS servers to enable management of dynamic and Active Directory integrated zones.
+  Select the checkbox to allow Micetro to automatically adjust zone transfer settings on Microsoft DNS servers to enable management of dynamic and Active Directory integrated zones.

 DNSSEC.
-  Select the checkbox to include derived DNSSEC records when viewing DNSSEC signed zones in the Men&Mice Suite.
-Note that this will increase the size of the Men&Mice Suite database significantly and may affect overall system performance.
+  Select the checkbox to include derived DNSSEC records when viewing DNSSEC signed zones in Micetro.
+Note that this will increase the size of the Micetro database significantly and may affect overall system performance.

 3. When the desired selections/entries are made, click :guilabel:`OK`.